scheron/bot-doc/assets/en/getting-started.md

 - **Export portfolio \ Import portfolio** <Anchor :ids="['portfolio_actions.export_portfolio', 'portfolio_actions.import_portfolio']" />  - exports selected portfolios from the robot to your computer as `.ini` files, or imports portfolios into the robot.

+  **Important!** The portfolio settings file, in addition to user-defined parameters, also contains exchange information about trading instruments.
+Therefore, when editing this file manually (via a text editor), any information not related to the user-defined parameters must remain unchanged.

 ## Charts